-The Nordic record of financial liberalization demonstrates that the sequencing of financial reforms, internally and externally, on the route to financial liberalization is of utmost importance in determining macroeconomic performance.
+The Nordic record of financial liberalization demonstrates that the sequencing of financial reforms, internally and externally, on the route to financial liberalization is of the utmost importance in determining macroeconomic performance.
 It is the key to the ruinous record of Finland and Sweden.
-To summarize, financial markets were first deregulated internally in the mid-1980s, which set off a sharp lending boom, fuelled by an inflow of capital while outflows were prevented by capital controls.
-Later, at the end of the 1980s, financial markets were externally deregulated, allowing for an outflow of capital, while the central banks chose to defend the pegged exchange rate with high interest rates.
+To summarize, financial markets were first deregulated internally in the mid-1980s, which set off a sharp lending boom, fuelled by an inflow of capital, while outflows were prevented by capital controls.
+Later, at the end of the 1980s, financial markets were externally deregulated, allowing an outflow of capital, while the central banks chose to defend the pegged exchange rate with high interest rates.
 The pegged exchange rate was then abandoned when the crisis reached its peak.
-An earlier floating or adjustment of the peg could have dampened the boom-bust pattern - or even eliminated it if financial liberalization simultaneously had been combined with a floating rate.
+An earlier floating or adjustment of the peg could have dampened the boom-bust pattern - or even eliminated it if financial liberalization had simultaneously been combined with a floating rate.

-First of all, as discussed in Box 1, financial liberalization under given tax incentives meant for the three crisis-ridden Nordic countries that real after-tax interest rates were initially kept at a very low level through favorable taxation of interest payments on loans.
-However, taxation was changed in various steps in all three countries, raising real after-tax interest rates significantly.
+First of all, as discussed in Box 1, financial liberalization under given tax incentives meant that, for the three crisis-ridden Nordic countries, real after-tax interest rates were initially kept at a very low level through favourable taxation of interest payments on loans.
+However, taxation was changed in various stages in all three countries, which raised real after-tax interest rates significantly.
 Tax rules thus made a procyclical contribution, fuelling the boom and exacerbating the bust.
-In a more proper sequencing, taxation would have been reformed at a very early stage of the financial liberalization process.
+In a more appropriate sequencing, taxation would have been reformed at a very early stage of the financial liberalization process.

-Second, by maintaining and defending the pegged rate of their currencies, the Nordic countries created a strongly procyclical monetary policy during as well as after financial liberalization.
+Second, by maintaining and defending the pegged rate of their currencies, the Nordic countries created a strongly procyclical monetary policy both during and after financial liberalization.
 During the boom phase, interest rates could not be raised to counter the boom, because that would have increased capital inflows and thus strengthened the credit boom.
-Once the cycle started to turn downwards, the pegged exchange rate had to be defended by raising the domestic interest rates, contributing to the downturn.
+Once the cycle started to turn downwards, the pegged exchange rate had to be defended by raising the domestic interest rates, thus contributing to the downturn.
 Eventually, the defense of the peg made the domestic crisis so deep that the peg had to be abandoned.

-This happened in the fall of 1992; in September in Finland, in November in Sweden and in December in Norway.
+This happened in the autumn of 1992: in September in Finland, in November in Sweden and in December in Norway.

-Thirdly, fiscal policy, that is the design of taxes and government expenditures, played a key role during the process of financial liberalization.
+Thirdly, fiscal policy, i.e. the design of taxes and government expenditures, played a key role in the process of financial liberalization.
 During the boom phase, it was commonly procyclical.
-Although the fiscal authorities apparently believed that fiscal policy was contractionary as budget surpluses were registered, these surpluses were too small to counterbalance the boom.
-Fiscal policy should thus have been much tighter.
+Although the fiscal authorities apparently believed that fiscal policy was contractionary because budget surpluses were being registered, these surpluses were too small to counterbalance the boom.
+Fiscal policy should therefore have been much tighter.
 During the bust phase, primarily due to the workings of automatic stabilizers, budget deficits expanded extremely rapidly.
-Now the rise in deficits induced far-reaching policy measures to reduce government expenditures and raise taxes in Finland and Sweden, thus these measures made the recession deeper.
+Now, the rise in deficits prompted far-reaching policy measures to reduce government expenditures and raise taxes in Finland and Sweden, thereby making the recession deeper.